Allocation Assist

 Education in Dubai

 There are many excellent international schools, including a wide choice of British Curriculum schools.
-Our children love their school and feel part of the school community from their first week.
+Our children love their school and feel like they are part of the school community from the first week.
 They benefit from having friends from all over the world.

 Work-life in Dubai